rAndom1zeeeR/tonapi-js/packages/client/README.md

 ### Using Address as String

-You can pass addresses either as `Address` objects or as strings:
+You can pass addresses as `Address` objects or as strings:

 ```typescript
 import { getAccount } from '@ton-api/client';